 \subsubsection{3.1.3.1.3) LEXICON-BASED APPROACHES}

-In SA, lexicon-based approaches are one of the most basic methods to the study of sentiment.
+In SA, lexicon-based approaches are one of the most basic methods for the study of sentiment.
 It uses an opinion lexicon (a predetermined set of words) that utilises scores to categorise words as negative or positive.
-A score may be a basic polarity value (such as +1, -1 or 0) for positive, negative and neutral terms, or a numerical value expressing emotional power or intensity.
+A score may be a basic polarity quantity for positive, negative, or neutral terms (such as +1, -1, or 0) or a numerical value expressing emotional power or intensity.
 The semantic orientation values assigned to a document’s words determine its final orientation.
 When documents are tokenized into small words or short phrases, emotional scores are assigned to each element from the lexicon.
 The final sentiment can be calculated by summing or averaging each word's emotional scores.
 The lexicon-based technique works well for phrases and features.
-It is unsupervised because it does not require training data.
-The fundamental issue of this strategy is domain dependency because words may have several meanings and senses, making a good term terrible in another.
-This issue can be solved by creating a domain-specific sentiment lexicon or modifying an existing vocabulary. `The three major methods of collecting opinion words are manual-, dictionary- and corpus-based approaches.
+It is an unsupervised learning model since it does not need data for training.
+The fundamental issue with this strategy is domain dependency since words can have multiple interpretations and uses, rendering a good phrase bad in another.
+This problem can be resolved by developing a domain-specific sentiment lexicon or changing an already-existing vocabulary.
+The three major methods of collecting opinion words are manual-, dictionary- and corpus-based approaches.
 Manual procedures are time-consuming and are not always used.
-It is typically used as a last check after the other two automated processes to verify no errors are made.
+It is typically used as a last check after the other two automated processes to verify that no errors are made.
 According to the dictionary-based approach, synonyms have comparable emotional polarities, whereas antonyms have opposing emotional polarities.
 This method generates emotion lexicons utilising WordNet \cite{Miller1990} and the thesaurus \cite{Mohammad2009}.
 It starts by manually gathering known-orientation seed words.
 Synonyms and antonyms are then searched for each word in the list.
 The list is iterated until no new words are found.
 Some errors necessitate human intervention.
-Different from dictionary-based approaches, corpus-based methods start with a list of seed sentiment words that have a predefined orientation and then use syntactic or co-occurrence patterns to find more emotional words that match their orientation in a large corpus.
+Unlike dictionary-based approaches, corpus-based methods begin with a collection of initial sentiment words with a predefined orientation and then use syntax or co-occurrence characteristics to search across a huge corpus for additional emotional words that fit their orientation.
 It includes a statistical method for determining a word’s polarity based on how often it occurs in negative text and a semantic method for determining sentiment based on word similarity.
 Table \ref{tbl3:adv-disadv_sentiments_analysis} lists the advantages and disadvantages of the dictionary- and corpus-based approaches.